 Do you know who your beneficiaries are, and how your assets are titled?

 Those may seem like simple questions, but over many years of accumulating bank and brokerage accounts, real estate, retirement accounts, annuities, and other assets, it’s not uncommon to forget or fail to update that important information.

 Getting those bits of paperwork wrong, however, can have far-reaching consequences.

 For example, failing to retitle the retirement accounts you started 30 years ago may result in the accounts going to your ex-wife instead of the two children you designated as heirs in your will and estate plan.
 Ditto for the life insurance policy you bought when you were married to your first wife and had expected to leave to your current wife but forgot to update the beneficiaries.
 Odds are these missteps would also result in a costly and public probate proceeding, where a court would end up determining who gets what.

-“Unfortunately, people often don’t realize that certain assets, such as retirement accounts, life insurance policies, and annuities, pass to their beneficiaries by contract and not under the provisions of their will or trust,” says Kimberly Rosati, a trust and estate planning consultant at Fidelity.
+“Unfortunately, people often don’t realize that certain assets, such as retirement accounts, life insurance policies, and annuities, pass to their beneficiaries by contract and not under the provisions of their will or trust,” says Kimberly Rosati, Regional Manager of Estate Planning at Fidelity.
 Importantly, the beneficiary designations on those assets supersede what’s in a will or estate plan.